 Susan Niederer received her Bachelor of Music Education degree from McKendree (College) University, where she studied voice and organ with Glenn Freiner, and piano with Robin Chadwick (Seiber) and Richard Bass.
 She earned her Master of Education degree, with an emphasis on curriculum and instruction, from Olivet Nazarene University, and has continued post-graduate studies in education through the University of Saint Thomas (Minnesota).
 Mrs. Niederer was appointed accompanist for the Masterworks Chorale in 2002, and continues to sing with the chorus as well.
 She also performs regularly with the Bach Society of Saint Louis as a principal soprano.
 She was also accompanist for the Masterworks Children’s Choruses from the chorus’s inception in 1985,through 2001; and again from 2008 to 2012.

 Mrs. Niederer has served as organist and director of music in area churches, in which she directed adult and children’s choirs.
-She was recently appointed as music director of Winstanley Baptist Church, Fairview Heights.
 She also taught for thirty-four years as a music instructor in the Mascoutah public school system.
 She has performed in numerous musical and stage productions, and has directed the music for many youth and adult musicals.
 She is an active accompanist for choral festivals and music contests, and has served as an adjudicator for area high school and elementary school contests.

 Cary (Nall) Robinson, principal soprano, a native of Festus, Missouri, studied voice at Southeast Missouri State University, where she received a Bachelor of Music Education degree in Vocal Music.
 She has been a featured soprano soloist in various works including Handel’s Messiah, Rutter’s Requiem, and Orff’s Carmina Burana.
 Cary was a winner of the St. Louis District Metropolitan Opera Auditions in 1994.
 She has taught music and chorus at the elementary, middle, and junior high levels at schools in Missouri, Georgia and Japan, and has served as choir leader for numerous community churches.
 Cary joined the Chorale in 2018, and was an instructor in the 2019 Masterworks Summer Youth Experience.